Pets and Bushfires

 - Know where you could house your pets if you decide to leave early.
 This may include boarding kennels, a relative/friend’s place or you may be able to keep them with you.

 - If you choose to keep your pets with you, confine them early.
 Pets are safest inside a secure room, on a lead or in carriers.
 Make sure they have plenty of water to drink.

-- Have towels and woolen blankets available to cover and protect your pets.
+- Have towels and woollen blankets available to cover and protect your pets.

 - Make sure your pets can be identified easily.
 Microchip your animals and include your details such as your phone number on collars.
 The National Pet Register provides free identification for cats and dogs.

 - Discuss with neighbours about protecting your pets if you are not at home during a bushfire.
 Keep in regular contact with your neighbours during the fire danger period to let them know your plans.

 - Keep your Bushfire Relocation Kit for pets within easy reach so you are ready to leave early.

 - Practise how you will move your pets if you leave.
 It takes longer than you think.

 - A carrier for cats and smaller pets

 - A pet first-aid kit – seek your vet's advice